 Of course, the Bianchi-Rovelli-Vidotto (BRV) model depends on the specific assumptions made for the truncation of the degrees of freedom.
 This work is not meant to clarify, much less to solve the conceptual issues raised by these assumptions.
 Only the physics of the results of the BRV model is analyzed.
 Further, it is important to stress that the BRV model includes new degrees of freedom beyond that of standard cosmology because the geometry of the triangulation used in the construction of the two-complex $\mathcal{C}$ captures more degrees of freedom of the classical metric than just the scale factor [4, 5].
-While the quantum-gravitational states are peaked on homogeneous and isotropic geometries, inhomogeneous and anisotropic degrees of freedom, fluctuating around zero, are also taken into account.
+While the quantum-gravitational states are peaked on homogeneous and isotropic geometries, inhomogeneous and anisotropic degrees of freedom fluctuating around zero, are also taken into account.
 Therefore, the effect studied can be viewed either as a result of the quantum theory, or the extra classical degrees of freedom, or both.

-\section{Semiclassical Friedmannian cosmology}
+\section{Semiclassical Friedmannian Cosmology}

-A semiclassical cosmological theory is derived, based on the loop quantum gravity BRV spinfoam model, allowing for an analysis of the emergent physics of a particular spinfoam model of quantum cosmology in an effective setting.
-The corresponding first-order quantum correction to the classical Friedmann Hamiltonian constraint is found by making use of the fact that the Euclidean EPRL transition amplitude $W$ between different homogeneous, isotropic, coherent quantum-gravitational states of spacetime is annihilated by a quantum Hamiltonian constraint operator $\hat{H}$ which gives a semiclassical phase space formulation in a suitable limit.
+A semiclassical cosmological theory based on the loop quantum gravity BRV spinfoam model is derived, allowing for an analysis of the emergent physics of a particular spinfoam model of quantum cosmology in an effective setting.
+The corresponding first-order quantum correction to the classical Friedmann Hamiltonian constraint is found by making use of the fact that the Euclidean EPRL transition amplitude $W$ between different homogeneous, isotropic, coherent quantum-gravitational boundary states is in the kernel of a quantum Hamiltonian constraint operator $\widehat{H}$, which yields a semiclassical phase space formulation in a suitable limit.
 It is this symplectic model that leads to a first-order quantum-geometry-corrected Friedmann Hamiltonian constraint.
-The validity and robustness of the results presented in this study is tested afterward within the Lorentzian framework for arbitrary refinements of regular (i.e., all nodes have the same valency), abstract boundary graphs.
+The validity and robustness of the results presented in this study are tested afterward within the Lorentzian framework for arbitrary refinements of regular (i.e., all nodes have the same valency), abstract boundary graphs.